guangyingyuan/snowcamp/README.md

 - `minikube delete` - deletes the Kubernetes cluster, everything running in your cluster will be lost.
 Run this command if you want to start from a clean, empty cluster
 - `minikube stop` - stops the Kubernetes cluster
 - `minikube dashboard` - opens the Kubernetes dashboard in the browser
+- `minikube tunnel` - creates a tunnel, so you can access Services with LoadBalancer type by their actual IPs

 ### Download and install Istio